WambuBObo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays lines that do not contain certain pattern
+Displays lines that start with letter including capital letter